xnfo-dart/dart-polisher-vscode/README.md

 ## Requirements

-Works on Windows, Linux and Mac versions of local installations of VScode.
+Works on Windows x64, Linux and Mac versions of local installations of VScode.
 *Web version on the works.*